pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="LUNT">MR. LUNT</span>: Mr. Chairman, this subject index of the
 Record Office is something that I heard of first in the preliminary statement.
 I have worked in the Record Office off and on all my life.
 There is a similar subject index in the Vatican archives, the well-known Garanti index.
-I question the <span style="page" id="page131">[p.131]</span> value of getting an index to manuscripts---inventories and catalogues, well and good, but indexes---why get indexes, when after all, you would still have to go through the manuscript itself to make sure that nothing has been omitted.</p>
+I question the <span class="page" id="page131">[p.131]</span> value of getting an index to manuscripts---inventories and catalogues, well and good, but indexes---why get indexes, when after all, you would still have to go through the manuscript itself to make sure that nothing has been omitted.</p>